awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.02.md

                        sr.Close();
                }

-               // Get a Table object for the table that you created in Step 1 Table table = GetTableObject("Movies");
+               // Get a table object for the table that you created in Step 1 Table table = GetTableObject("Movies");
                if (table == null)
                {